FathyMahmoud153/FathyMahmoud153/README.md

 # Hi, I'm Fathy Mahmoud

-Final-year Computer Science student specializing in Big Data, interested in networking, bug bounty, and cybersecurity.
+Final-year Computer Science student specializing in Big Data, interested in networking, cybersecurity, and bug bounty.

 ## About Me
 - Interested in networking and cybersecurity
-- Exploring practical projects in AI, data, and automation
+- Exploring practical projects in data, automation, and applied AI
 - Currently building my GitHub portfolio with real university and personal projects

 ## Featured Project